xrstf/bunker/README.md

 Pods with the annotation `xrstf.de/bunker=ignore` will have their logs ignored and not persisted.
 Anything else received from fluent-bit will get written to disk.

+## fluent-bit Configuration

+Add a new `[OUTPUT]` section to your config like this:

+    [OUTPUT]
+        Name             http
+        Match            *
+        Host             bunker
+        Port             9095
+        URI              /ingest
+        Format           json
+        header_tag       Fluentbit-Tag
+        json_date_format iso8601

 ## Metrics

 Bunker exposes a Prometheus-compatible `/metrics` endpoint, providing these metrics: